Virginia football rolls to third straight win with shutout of Duke

 The junior threw for 296 yards and two touchdowns and ran for another in the first half when Virginia (5-2, 3-2 ACC) opened a 34-0 lead.
 His seven-yard rushing touchdown with 7:52 left in the second quarter capped a 10-play, 65-yard drive, extending the lead to 24-0.

 Armstrong continued on his seemingly inevitable track of setting the program’s single-season record for passing yards.
-He has 2,824 yards this year and needs 715 with at least five games remaining to eclipse the mark immediate predecessor Bryce Perkins established in 2019.
+He has 2,824 yards this year and needs 715 with at least five games remaining to eclipse the mark his immediate predecessor Bryce Perkins established in 2019.

 The last of Armstrong’s touchdown passes went for seven yards to tight end Jelani Woods with five seconds left in the second quarter.
 The Cavaliers had gained possession 45 seconds earlier when safety Joey Blount caught a deflected ball on Duke quarterback Gunnar Holmberg’s throw over the middle.

-Nickel defensive back De’Vante Cross collected Virginia’s first interception with 6:10 to play in the first half.
+Nickel back De’Vante Cross collected Virginia’s first interception with 6:10 to play in the first half.
 The Cavaliers added three points off that turnover when kicker Brendan Farrell booted a 34-yard field goal that stretched the lead to 27-0 with 2:04 to go.

 Virginia came within inches of scoring a touchdown on that drive, but Armstrong threw a shade behind Keytaon Thompson, who was open steps from the end zone, on third and 10 from the Blue Devils’ 16.
 Thompson, with a soft cast on his left hand, did score on a one-yard run in the second quarter for a 17-0 lead.